 3. Complaints not resolved through discussion should be referred to the Principal.

 i.
-The Principal, wherever appropriate, will seek to resolve complaints informally in the first instance.
+The Principal, wherever appropriate, will seek to resolve complaints.

 4. Allegations are to be notified immediately to the Principal or the Board.
 After investigation the appropriate outside agency may be contacted.